 Counterterrorism and counterinsurgency are significant terms which determine how an enemy will be prosecuted by the United States.
 The aspect of how the enemy is to be prosecuted brings in the use of drones.
 David Kilcullen who is an expert in counterinsurgency argues that “global jihad” and the war in Afghanistan should be tackled with counterinsurgency methods and therefore has become critical of drone usage.
 Others like Michael Boyle state that al-Qaeda is not a global insurgency but rather "a highly dangerous and resilient terrorist organization that has not articulated a vision of political life” This type of argument is significant in determining the type of mission for drone support.

-Rendering al-Qaeda as a terrorism organization intuitively implies a counterterrorism approach, yet a body of professionals like David Kilcullen suggest otherwise.
+Rendering al-Qaeda as a terrorism organization intuitively implies a counterterrorism approach, yet a body of professionals like David Kilcullen (date) suggest otherwise.

 The Army and Marine Corps Counterinsurgency Field Manual expanded their definition in that "today’s operational environment also includes a new kind of insurgency one which seeks to impose revolutionary change worldwide.
 “This definition upholds Ricardo’s description of a more global insurgency as a threat not contain in a single state; he takes globalization one step further and posits another adaptation of insurgency “resistance insurgency”.
 “Resistance insurgency” is in causing massive chaos and undermining the government rather than take political control.
 In other terms deciding between counterterrorism and counterinsurgency is dependent on the use of force and level of support of host government.

-Kilcullen on the other hand argues that because insurgents use terrorism as a persuasive tactic does not imply they are terrorist who need a counterterrorism approach.
+Kilcullen (date) on the other hand argues that because insurgents use terrorism as a persuasive tactic does not imply they are terrorist who need a counterterrorism approach.
 Briefly describing the principles governing COIN and CT will ensure a clear insight on when to use drones against enemies.

 Basic principles of counterinsurgency

 Experts and theorists on counterinsurgency believe that fundamental to COIN practice is pacification, “winning hearts and minds”.
 Steps taken for a fruitful COIN place emphasis on the local population rather than the insurgent.
 However, each step aims at weakening the insurgency and strengthening the government.
-Kalev Sepp states that the focus should be on the people and their support and beliefs of their government.
+Kalev Sepp (date) states that the focus should be on the people and their support and beliefs of their government.
 This suggests that abuse of human rights is considered an act of counterinsurgency.
 To achieve insurgency, the basic premise is to have a valid negotiation between the insurgency and the government.
 On the other hand, resistance insurgency as described by Kilcullen emphasizes on undermining the existing government with no intention of ruling it.

 Basic principles of counter terrorism

 In counterterrorism, the emphasis is not on the ability of nation to win over its people or govern or rather placating their hearts and minds.
 According to (DoD) of Joint Publication the military strategy on counterterrorism is to deny any resources, defeat terrorism and establish conditions against terrorism attacks.
 The main aim of these efforts is to act against terror networks themselves, (John, 2005).
-As Boyles states in his definition of counterterrorism methods, the focus is one the one employing the terrorism.
+As Boyles (date) states in his definition of counterterrorism methods, the focus is one the one employing the terrorism.
 These methods include; capturing and murdering the senior of the terrorism organization, destroying resources and camps, eliminating safe havens, disrupting their recruitment programs.

 Conflating CT and COIN